HMS Grasshopper (T85): Service

 The crew were ferried across to the nearby island of Sebayer by the ship's boats while the Japanese aircraft strafed them, where they joined some survivors from the Dragonfly.
 However the ship did not sink initially and after the planes departed, several crewmen were sent back on board to scavenge supplies.
 Among the survivors were six captured Japanese airmen and two pregnant women who had their babies delivered by the ship's coxswain.
 Both boys were named after him by their mothers.
 Whilst on board, Petty Officer George White found Judy, who would later find a source of fresh water for the crew on the island.
 On 19 February, the remaining crew managed to commandeer a Chinese tongkang and using that and the ship's boat, they reached Singkep in the Dutch East Indies.
 After two days, the crew departed for Sumatra on a Chinese junk, leaving their injured in the care of the Dutch Empire.
 They eventually reached Sumatra and sailed through the Strait of Malacca and up the Indragiri River.
 The river narrowed too much for the junk to go any further, leaving the crew 200 mi from Padang.
 They trekked through the jungle but entered a Japanese-held area and were captured 4 mi outside their destination.

 Two of the crew elected not to travel with the others to Sumatra.
 They were Petty Officer George White and Able Seaman "Tancy" Lee, who were joined by one of the evacuees from the Royal Naval Reserve and two British Army soldiers who were already on Singkep.
-To prevent trouble with the incoming Japanese forces, they were transferred to the smaller Selayar Island.
+To prevent trouble with the incoming Japanese forces, they were transferred to the smaller Selajar Island.
 They were subsequently offered a boat by the island's administrator, and a map of the Indian Ocean torn from a child's atlas.
 They decided that they would aim to sail to Madras, India, as there were concerns that the Japanese were working their way through the islands.
 Their departure timetable was brought forward after the island was visited by a boat containing a Japanese officer and five soldiers.
 They were told by the Japanese to remain on the island and await collection.
 That evening they prepared the boat and put supplies on board.
 They departed on 11 April, only travelling by night until they were clear of the islands.
 During the day, they landed on nearby islands and hid.
 After four days, the engine broke and could not be turned off.
 As they travelled through the islands, they passed two Japanese transport ships and were buzzed by a Japanese bomber.
 Once out of sight of the islands, they navigated using the position of the stars during the night and the sun during the day.
 After seventeen days of travelling, they landed in India, a distance of 2680 mi, only 23 mi away from their intended destination.